Arrownymous/Home-Library-CRUD-API/README.md

 # Home-Library-CRUD-API
-REST API for managing a personal digital book collection
+REST API for managing a personal digital book collection.